lordbeerus0505/Wildfire/README.md

 ## How to start off with the project
 ## Datasets being used
+Images of smoke and fire.

 ## Technologies used
 Convolutional Neural Network - YOLO algorithm
 Computer Vision - OpenCV
 Cloud - Microsoft Azure
 IoT - WiFi and GSM module
-Web Framework (UI) - //mention one Django maybe
+Web Framework (UI) - Django